Islandora-Labs/islandora_simple_map/modules/islandora_simple_map_kml/README.md

 Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

+KML data is currently only shown if the 'map type' option for Islandora Simple Map is set to 'Google Maps'.

 ## Configuration

 This module allows you to specify optional XPath selectors for extracting KML data from MODS or DDI datastreams.
+However, the functionality to display this data on the map is still in development.

 Admin settings are available at `admin/islandora/tools/islandora_simple_map/kml`.